If you’re working on your ventilation ducting system, you’ve probably heard the term galvanized steel a few times. But what is galvanized steel?

 Galvanized Steel is a metal that has gone through galvanization, preventing rust.
 The galvanization process is the process of adding a thin coat of zinc to different types of metals.
 Different methods are used to galvanize metal, including pre-galvanizing, electro-galvanizing, and hot dipping.

 How does galvanizing protect the metal?

 Below are some of the advantages of galvanizing metal.

-3. Zinc protects the base metal by corroding quicker than the base metal.
-The galvanized metal is sometimes treated with a substance called a “chromate,” which increases the corrosion rate.
-Even though it seems like you would not want this to happen, it’s actually protecting the underline metal from corrosion.
+- Zinc protects the base metal by corroding quicker than the base metal.
+In addition, the galvanized metal is sometimes treated with a “chromate,” which increases the corrosion rate.
+Even though it seems like you would not want this to happen, it’s protecting the underline metal from corrosion.

 Which metals can be galvanized?